Foundations of Primary English

 - Design a sequence of lessons which deliver effective reading instruction that attends to how the brain learns to read through systematic and explicit teaching practices for the following elements: phonemic awareness, phonics, fluency, vocabulary, comprehension and oral language.

-- Vocabulary and fluency
+- Fluency and comprehension

 This subject has a focus on contemporary approaches to the teaching of reading, including close attention to the teaching of phonemic awareness, phonics, word knowledge, and vocabulary instruction and reading comprehension of a wide range of texts.
 An emphasis of study will also be on teaching children writing, with a close study of text types and grammar.
 Throughout the subject there is also a strong focus on the pedagogical imperatives underpinning the English curriculum including explicit teaching, assessing student learning progress and catering for diverse learners.
 You will learn to apply this knowledge by developing a portfolio of lesson plans in reading and writing.